[Updated April 2017]

 You’re not alone, we have all been there 🙂

-It’s frustrating, demoralising and makes you question your post-processing skills.
+It’s frustrating, demoralizing and makes you question your post-processing skills.

-With luminosity masks, making a selection can never be easier.
+With luminosity mask, making a selection can never be easier.
 It’s quick, more precise and with feathering.
 This means your adjustment blends in more naturally.

 There will be times when the area can be over selected, but there are ways to deal with that.

 In terms of software, all you need is Adobe Photoshop.
 With the current Adobe Creative Cloud (CC), you pay a low month subscription fee and get both Photoshop and Lightroom under the photography bundle.
 You can get a free trial here.